Seronegative Arthritis in the Foot and Ankle: Psoriatic,

 You’re in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what seronegative arthritis in the foot means and what works.
 Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.

 Quick answer: Seronegative Arthritis Foot Ankle Psoriatic Reactive Ankylosing is a common foot/ankle topic that affects many patients.
-The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+Effective treatment starts with a targeted diagnosis, conservative-first treatment, and escalation only when needed.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy